yasexxx/hildebrand-ssr-backend/README.md

-# hildebrand-ssr-backend
+# Strapi application

-A simple backend cms
+A quick description of your strapi application